-In the United States, food labeling is generally regulated by the United States Department of Agriculture (USDA), the United States Food & Drug Administration (FDA), and the United States Federal Trade Commission (FTC).
-The Food Safety and Inspection Service (FSIS) is the public health agency within the USDA responsible for ensuring that the nation’s commercial supply of meat, poultry, and egg products is safe, wholesome, and properly labeled and packaged.
-Other agencies are involved in the regulation of certain labels.
-For example, the Bureau of Alcohol and Tobacco Tax and Trade within the Department of the Treasury governs alcohol labels, and the Office of the United States Trade Representative (USTR) is involved in treaty negotiations concerning food labeling and international trade.
+In the United States, food labeling is regulated mainly by two agencies: the Food and Drug Administration (FDA) and the United States Department of Agriculture (USDA).
+Within the USDA, the Agricultural Marketing Service (AMS) oversees the National Organic Program (NOP) and food grading system.
+Also within the USDA is the Food Safety Inspection Service (FSIS) which regulates the labeling of meat, poultry, and shelled egg products.
+However, the FDA and USDA are not the only two agencies that play a role in regulating food labeling.
+Other agencies are also involved in the regulation of certain labels.
+These agencies include the United States Federal Trade Commission (FTC) which ensures labels are fair and not deceptive; the Alcohol and Tobacco Tax and Trade Bureau (TTB) within the Department of the Treasury, which governs alcohol labels; and the Office of the United States Trade Representative (USTR) which is involved in treaty negotiations concerning food labeling and international trade.
 Additionally, various states and municipalities impose food labeling requirements, although there have been efforts in recent years to negate these local mandates.

-In 1938, the Food, Drug, and Cosmetic Act (FDCA) preempted the Food and Drugs Act of 1906.
-The FDCA focused on the issues of food misbranding and adulteration and serves as a basic framework for food regulation by the FDA and the USDA.
-It created food standards, authorized inspections of factories, and provided for court injunctions as remedy for violations, in addition to the already existing seizure and prosecution remedies.
-Since 1938, the FDCA has been amended a number of times and related laws have been enacted.
-The evolution of U.S. food law has been a response to food safety problems, nutrition concerns, economic issues, environmental issues, agricultural protection, or food security threats.
+In 1938, following the death of 107 people due to ingestion of Elixir of Sulfanilamide which contained anti-freeze, Congress passed the Federal Food, Drug, and Cosmetic Act (FFDCA) which preempted the PFDA.
+The FFDCA focused on the issues of food misbranding and adulteration and still serves as the primary authority for FDA’s regulations.
+The FFDCA created food standards, authorized inspections of factories, and provided for court injunctions as a remedy for violations, in addition to the already existing seizure and prosecution remedies.

-The movement toward federal regulation of foodstuffs also entailed a movement toward disclosure of food contents.
-The 1938 FDCA required in part that the label of every processed and packaged food contain the name of the food, its net weight, and the name and address of the manufacturer or distributor.
-In addition, a list of ingredients was required on certain products.
-The law also prohibited false or misleading statements in food labeling and prevented the introduction in interstate commerce of adulterated or misbranded food (21 U.S.C. § 331).
-Violations were treated with injunctions, monetary penalties, and potential jail time (21 U.S.C. §§ 332-333).
+The general trend toward federal regulation of food also entailed a movement toward disclosure of food contents.
+The 1938 FFDCA required that the label of every processed and packaged food to contain the name of the food, its net weight, and the name and address of the manufacturer or distributor.
+Furthermore, a list of ingredients was required on certain products.
+The law also prohibited false or misleading statements on food labels and prevented the introduction of adulterated or misbranded food in interstate commerce.
+21 U.S.C. § 331.
+Violations were treated with injunctions, monetary penalties, and potential jail time.
+21 U.S.C. §§ 332-333.
+Since 1938, Congress has amended the FFDCA a number of times and has enacted related laws.
+The evolution of U.S. food labeling law has been a response to food safety problems, nutrition concerns, economic issues, environmental issues, agricultural protection, and food security threats.

-The Dietary Supplement Health and Education Act of 1994 defined “dietary supplements” and “dietary ingredients” and classified them as food.
-It also established specific labeling requirements, provided a regulatory framework, and allowed FDA to enact good manufacturing practice regulations for dietary supplements.
-In 1997, the Food and Drug Administration Modernization Act in part began the regulation of health claims for foods.
+In 1994, Congress again amended the FFDCA with the Dietary Supplement Health and Education Act of 1994.
+This law defined “dietary supplements” and “dietary ingredients” and classified them as food.
+The law also established specific labeling requirements, provided a regulatory framework, and allowed FDA to enact manufacturing regulations for dietary supplements.

 Sample of Food Labeling Issues